-With Veeam’s exciting new Hyper-Scale Public Cloud capabilities and products, there are settings within AWS and Azure that you should familiarize yourself with to help negate some of the egress traffic costs, as well as help with security.
+With Veeam’s exciting new Hyper-Scale Public Cloud capabilities and products, there are settings within AWS and Azure that you should familiarize yourself with to help lower egress traffic costs, as well as help with security.

 Right now, let’s talk about the scenarios where:

 - You are backing up Azure/AWS instances, utilizing Veeam Backup & Replication with a Veeam Agent, while utilizing Capacity Tier all inside of AWS/Azure

 - You have a SOBR instance in AWS/Azure and utilize Capacity Tier

 - When Veeam Backup for AWS performs a backup to Amazon S3